The Age, 1 February 2016

 Sally Sherwen, Animal Welfare Specialist, Wildlife Conservation & Science, Zoos Victoria

-Wally Smith, Senior Lecturer, School of Computing and Information Systems, The University of Melbourne
+Wally Smith, Associate Professor, School of Computing and Information Systems, The University of Melbourne

-Ruining Dong, Masters Student, Microsoft Research Centre for SocialNUI, University of Melbourne
+Ruining Dong, Masters Student, The University of Melbourne

 Dong, R., Carter, M., Smith, W., Joukhader, Z., Sherwen, S. & Smith, A. (2017) Supporting Animal Welfare with Automatic Tracking of Giraffes with Thermal Cameras In Proceedings of the 29th Australian Conference on Computer-Human Interaction (OzCHI 2017), 28 Nov – 1 Dec, Brisbane, Australia.